osumontreal/docs.osumontreal.ca/content/en/matrix/clients/desktop.md

 1. Fill in the form.
 Choose your username carefully since it is not possible to change it.
 We recommend using your `FirstLastname` but you are free to pick any username that complies with our Code of Conduct.
+   - Analogous to e-mail addresses, this results in matrix addresses with the following structure: `@USERNAME:openscience.ca`
+   - E-mail address are mandatory on our server, this is to ensure you can reset your password at anytime.
 1. Click on the _Register_ button.
-1. Voilà, you should now be signed in in the Matrix 🌐!
+1. Voilà, you should now be signed in to the Matrix 🌐!

 ### Sign in